A Unified Framework for Multiple-Try Metropolis: Construction and Empirical Benchmarks: Simulation Experiments

+Navigating multimodal landscapes and adequately sampling from all of their isolated high-density regions is challenging for many random-walk MCMC methods.
+To evaluate which MTM settings are best-suited for this task, our second experiment uses a classic benchmark: a $d$-dimensional, five-component Gaussian mixture model \citep{fontaine2022adaptive,modi2024DRHMC,yang2019componentwise}.
+The mixture components are defined with unit covariance matrices and the following mean vectors: $\mathbf 0_d$, $\mathbf 3_d$, $-\mathbf 3_d$, $[3,-3,3,\ldots]^T_d$, and $[-3,3,-3,\ldots]^T_d$.
+The mixture weights for these five components are unbalanced, set at $[1,2,4,2,1]$.

+We want to assess how well each alorithm setting is able to recover these five modes as well as the appropriate mixture weights.
+Because many standard performance measures are not well-suited for evaluating multimodal sampling, we compare the MTM-generated chains to a baseline sample drawn directly from the target distribution.
+We compute the two-sample Kolmogorov-Smirnov distance (KSD) between the algorithm-generated samples and this baseline.
+We test each algorithm setting for dimension, $d \in \{2, 4, 6, 8, 10\}$, and $M \in \{1, 5, 10, 15, 20\}$ candidate draws.
+Crossed with the aforementioned weight functions and proposal configurations, this yields 400 experiment settings, each allocated a fixed wall-clock budget of 30 seconds.
+Because the automated mean-stabilization burn-in procedure (Algorithm S3) is ill-suited for multimodal posteriors, we instead compute the KSD under burn-in thresholds of 25\%, 50\%, and 75\%, retaining the minimum distance to conservatively estimate stationary sampling performance.

-The KSD for each simulation setting are shown in Figure \ref{fig:KS_raw}.
-The distribution of KSD over 50 independent runs under each setting is visualised by computing the empirical median, as well as the 50\% and 90\% intervals.
-In the 2-dimensional case, all settings show similar performance.
-When the dimension increases to 2 and 4, the component-wise proposals have a slightly higher median KSD than the full proposals, though the variance across runs is much higher.
-The 8-dimensional problem shows a distinct decrease in performance for the Homogeneous-CW proposal and a moderate decrease for the Heterogeneous-CW proposal.
-The full proposals show a small increase in median performance by increasing $M$ above 1, though by $M=10$ or $M=15$ the variability in performance overlaps substantially with the component-wise proposals.
-All algorithm settings perform poorly in the 10-dimensional setting, with the full proposals showing some runs having good performance.
-There is no clear pattern with respect to the choice of weight function.
+The distribution of KSD across 50 independent runs for each setting are presented in Figure \ref{fig:KS_raw}.
+In the lowest-dimensional setting ($d=2$), all configurations exhibit comparable, strong performance.
+However, as the dimensionality increases to $d=4$ and $d=6$, the component-wise configurations begin to yield a slightly higher median KSD than the full-block proposals.
+This is accompanied by a substantial increase in across-run variance.
+At $d=8$, performance degrades sharply for the Homogeneous-CW configuration and moderately for the Heterogeneous-CW configuration.
+Conversely, the full-block proposals demonstrate a marginal but consistent improvement in median performance as $M$ increases beyond the MH baseline ($M=1$).
+Nevertheless, for larger candidate pools ($M=10$ or $15$), the variability in full-block performance increases, overlapping substantially with the component-wise settings.
+At $d=10$, the target becomes prohibitively difficult: all settings perform poorly, though the full-block schemes occasionally produce runs with adequate mode recovery.
+Consistent with our findings on non-Gaussian targets, the choice of weight function shows no impact on sample quality.